 The Friends of the Charlotte Harbor Aquatic Preserves (FCHAP) is a Citizen Support Organization for the Charlotte Harbor Aquatic Preserves and the Charlotte Harbor Preserve State Park.

-It's Reptile Month in the Estuary
+Juvenile Shrimp Now in the Estuary

 The pink shrimp, Farfantepenaeus duorarum, belongs to the order Decapoda, with crayfishes, lobsters, and crabs.
 They have ten legs and a well-developed carapace.
 Pink shrimp (with white and brown varieties found elsewhere in the Gulf) are an important commercial catch while others such as grass shrimp are important to estuary food chain.

 Pink shrimp spawn on the outer continental shelf near the Dry Tortugas and migrate as postlarvae to nursery grounds in Florida Bay and southwest Florida estuaries.
 They spend the summer and early fall in the estuary nursery to growing from juveniles to adults.
 In the Fall, the shrimp migrate back to their spawning grounds to produce a new generation of shrimp and support a multimillion dollar fishing industry.
 Shrimp can be considered an annual crop, since adults do not usually live more than 24 months.

 The larval shrimp in the Gulf pass through various stage, one called a nauplius, at left, only 1/10 of one millimeter in size.
 The ten legs are already visible.
 After the larvae develop into a form that begins to appear like a shrimp, the juvenile animals begin to move into our estuary.